Ancient and medieval history and culture

 - Ancient history introduces key aspects of Greek and Roman art, archaeology, architecture, history and mythology.
 Topics covered include the Athenian invention of democracy; Rome’s emergence as an imperial power; war, conflict and colonisation; and the social context of art and architecture, including the legacy of Greek and Roman artistic expression.

 - Art history surveys key developments in painting, sculpture and architecture.
-You will be introduced to topics ranging from the mosaics in the Italian city of Ravenna to the great cathedral of Chartres in France - but not forgetting too The Book of Kells in TCD itself.
+You will be introduced to topics ranging from the mosaics in the Italian city of Ravenna to the great cathedral of Chartres in France – together with medieval masterpieces closer to home such as The Book of Kells in Trinity itself.

-- Medieval history begins with a survey of Europe between 1000 and 1250, covering the key political, social and cultural developments of the period, including the growing importance of kings and kingdoms, and the many conflicts of the medieval world - including the Crusades.
+- Medieval history surveys Europe between 1000 and 1250, covering the key political, social and cultural developments of the period, including the Crusades.
+It also introduces Early Christian Ireland and religion and society in the later medieval period.

-In the second year all students are required to take the three compulsory modules: Europe, 1250-1500: Religion, death and culture; Greek history or Roman imperial history; Medieval art.
+In the second (Senior Freshman) year all students are required to take the three compulsory modules: Medieval history; Greek history or Roman imperial history; Medieval art.
 The remaining modules are chosen from a range offered by the three disciplines, for example Irish, British and European medieval history, Latin (if taken in first year), architectural history, and the archaeology of the Greek and Roman worlds.

-In their third year all students take the interdisciplinary module on the ancient and medieval city Rome, which is taught by specialists from the three disciplines.
+In their third (Junior Sophister) year all students take the interdisciplinary module on the ancient and medieval city Rome, which is taught by specialists from the three disciplines.
 The remaining modules must include at least one module from each of the three main subject areas.
-The selection currently offered includes: Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; the reign of Charlemagne; The Crusades; Romanesque art and architecture; Art in the Age of Chivalry; Hundred Years War; Renaissance Florence, c.1348-c.1527; Painting and sculpture in the Italian Renaissance; and Medieval religion, c.1215-1517.
-There is also the possibility of taking a field trip module in both years; so far we have been to Northumbria in northern England and Florence in Italy.
+The selection currently offered includes: Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; The reign of Charlemagne; The Crusades; Early Medieval art; Insular art; Romanesque art and architecture; Art in the Age of Chivalry; Hundred Years War; Renaissance Florence, c.1337-c.1527 and Painting and sculpture in the Italian Renaissance.

 The Senior Sophister year

 In their fourth year all students are required to write a dissertation on a topic of their choice.
 This gives you an opportunity both to investigate thoroughly an area that particularly interests you and to develop independent research skills.
 Of two further modules taken, students are free to specialise in an area that particularly interests them or to maintain a broad base of courses across the disciplines.
-Offerings currently include Hellenistic and Roman Egypt; Cyprus: Entertainment and spectacle in the ancient world; Hellenistic kings and cities; Empire and papacy in the eleventh century; Norman conquests 1048-1169; Medieval warfare; and the Art of Sanctity.
+Offerings currently include Jewish society and politics, 200BC-AD70; Ancient rhetoric: Entertainment and spectacle in the ancient world; Anthropology and the Greeks; Theatre and theatricality in Greece and Rome; Vikings; Empire and papacy in the eleventh century; Ireland in the twelfth century; Ireland and the Plantagenet Empire, 1327-99; Art and architecture in Late Medieval Ireland; The art of Sanctity and Art, Gender and the body in Medieval and Renaissance Italy.

 A combination of end-of-year examination and continuous assessment (e.g. essays, seminar presentations, and team projects and commentaries on texts), and a dissertation is written in the final year.

-Graduates in the disciplines studied on the course have entered an exciting variety of fields after leaving university, including accountancy, advertising, archaeology, art restoration, business, civil service, diplomatic corps, heritage and museum work, human resources, journalism, management, publishing and teaching.
+The interdisciplinary nature of the course opens up an exciting variety of fields after leaving university.
+Specific related fields include archaeology, art conservation, heritage and museum work and teaching.
+Graduates in these disciplines have also entered accountancy, advertising, business, civil service, diplomatic corps, human resources, journalism, management, and publishing.
 Several others have progressed to postgraduate study at universities across Ireland, Europe and America.

 Tel: +353 1 896 8589